UW-GDA/jupyterbook/book/resources/github.md

     * Step 8: Check permission boxes for `repo`, `workflow` and `delete_repo`
     * Copy the code and store in a safe location (e.g., password manager, keychain)
 * When using git on the course Jupyterhub, enter your code when prompted to enter a Github password (e.g., when pushing to a remote repo)
+    * *NOTE: when you paste the code, it will be hidden and remain blank!
+Hit enter to accept after pasting*

+### Store credentials
+*So you don't have to enter github username and PAT each time you push to a remote repo*

+#### Set permisisons cached credentials

+#### Store permanently
+1. Run this once:
+`git config --global credential.helper store`
+1. You may receive a warning about loose permissions the first time you `git pull`.
+To prevent this:
+`chmod 0700 /home/jovyan/.cache/git/credential`
+1. Enter credentials one additional time:
+`git pull` (Should prompt for username)
+1. [Enter username and PAT]
+1. The next time you run a git command requiring remote origin, no username/password required!
+`git pull` (Should say "Already up to date.")

+#### Store credentials for 15 minutes (900 seconds) without reauthenticating
+`git config --global credential.helper 'cache --timeout=900'`

-#### Two-factor authentication (2FA)
+### Two-factor authentication (2FA)
 In past years, enabling 2FA led to issues with authentication using the terminal on the course Jupyterhub.
 This may be resolved with updated PAT authentication requirements.
 * Should be disabled by default (for new accounts)
 * If you're using an existing Github account and previously enabled two-factor authentication, you may need to disable

-### Store credentials
-*So you don't have to enter github username and PAT each time you push to a remote repo*

-#### Store credentials for 15 minutes (900 seconds)
-`git config --global credential.helper 'cache --timeout=900'`
-`chmod 0700 /home/jovyan/.cache/git/credential`

-#### Store permanently
-`git config --global credential.helper store`

 ## Git workflows
 ### Clone remote repository